Recruits

 However, as quests create a storyline, they should only be assigned when the narrative evolves.
 As such, the very first quest will typically use an automation to assign everyone to it, but subsequent quests will use the "Assign quest" outcome.

-Outcomes define what happens at the end of a mission.
-The outcome to assign a quest will therefore allow instructors to recruit the user for a quest (or multiple ones) once they have completed a previous one.
+There are several outcomes allowing to recruit a learner for another mission when they end one.
+The outcome "Recruit for a quest" will therefore recruit the user for a new quest (or multiple ones) once they have completed a previous one.
 We refer to this method as chaining quests together.

 Search & filtering